katerinaelsasser/st-lucia/README.md

 ### Strategy
 This website is to inform users about the island and what is on the island, which means there must be information and images of the locations.

-*Structure
+The information that will will be collected from a number of sights, this information will be summaries about that specific location.

+### Structure
+This website will be structured around the map of the island, around the map will be images and information that will appear when a pin point on the map has been clicked on.

 ### Skeleton
 The map of the island will be the main focus and it will also help other features